cnc4me/blog.cnc4me.org/_posts/matsuura-cell-manager-excel-automation.md

 ---
 ## The Problem

-Setting up a CNC machine requires reading a setupbook or program notes to get a list of tools required to run a program.
-To setup a job, is to first see if the program has a tool list.
-If so, great, if not, the Cell Manager can read a program and extract a `Onnnn_tools.csv` file.
-This is what the operators would print, and bring to the machine and compare against the currently loaded tools.
+Setting up a CNC machine requires reading a setup book or opening the program and reading the notes.
+If there are neither of these, then you can use the Cell Manager to read a program and extract a `Onnnn_tools.csv` file.
+This is what the operators were printing, and bring to the machine and compare against the currently loaded tools.

 When I encounter this sort of repetitive task I, can't help but think about how to make it more efficient...